Relationships are an integral part of business success and it’s important to take the time to make them a priority.

-We should not focus only on nurturing relationships with our prospects and customers, but expand it to other groups of relationships.
+Do not focus only on nurturing relationships with your prospects and customers, but expand into to other groups of relationships.
 These groups might differ based on the type of our business and our goals.
-They can include our employees, business partners, investors, suppliers, resellers, editors, analysts, bloggers, influencers, strategic partners, third party developers, advisors, etc.
+They can include our employees, business partners, investors, suppliers, resellers, editors, analysts, bloggers, influencers, strategic partners, third-party developers, advisors, etc.

-Maintaining strategic relationships around our business can help raise brand awareness, build an engaged community around our brand, drive word-of-mouth referrals, more traffic to our website and drive sales.
+Maintaining strategic relationships around your business can help raise brand awareness, build an engaged community around your brand, drive word-of-mouth referrals, and more traffic to your website and drive sales.

 Twitter also has an amazing feature called Lists which are great for filtering the contacts we want to focus on from the rest.
 Another great way to use Twitter Lists is for identifying who to connect with by subscribing to other people’s lists as explained in this post.

-Jumping On A Discovery Call And Learning More About Each Other
+4. Jump On A Discovery Call And Learn More About Each Other

-Brynne Tillman, a LinkedIn Trainer and Social Selling Coach makes networking a priority and asks 20 connections a day to meet for a call and makes 10-12 calls each week.
-She prepares well for her calls and makes it a point to provide great insights, information and resources to proove that she can be of value to them and make their time worthwhile.
+, a LinkedIn Trainer, and Social Selling Coach makes networking a priority and asks 20 connections a day to meet for a call and makes 10-12 calls each week.
+She prepares for her calls and makes it a point to provide great insights, information, and resources to prove that she can be of value to them and make their time worthwhile.

 Even if many of these calls don’t lead to an immediate business result, it is a great way to learn more about each other and our companies.

-Offering Help.
-Giving And Expecting Nothing In Return
+5. Offer Help.
+Give And Expect Nothing In Return

-While on the call, we should aim to establish ourselves as listeners and helpers.
-We could offer to make introductions, offer help with spreading the word about the person’s company and services, we could review their latest book or review their product on a review site.
+While on the call, you should aim to establish yourself as a listener and helper.
+You could offer to make introductions, offer help with spreading the word about the person’s company and services, you could review their latest book or review their product on a review site.
 It can be small but even small things can go a long way.

-We should never underestimate the importance of the follow-up.
-Following up with people on what we have promised and actually doing it can make or break the relationship we have just established.
-Sending a quick follow-up email after the call should be a standart thing.
-In this email, it is polite to thank them for their time and reinstate what we have agreed on doing.
+Sending a quick follow-up email after the call should be a standard thing.
+In this email, it is polite to thank them for their time and reinstate what you agreed on doing.
 The next step is to keep our promise.
-This can be tricky given the amount of things we have to get done on daily basis.
-One way around this is to keep notes in our CRM system and schedule reminders.
+This can be tricky given the number of things you have to get done on daily basis.
+One way around this is to keep notes in our CRM system, like Nimble and schedule reminders.

-Staying In Touch And Nurturing Relationships Over Time
+7. Stay In Touch And Nurture Relationships Over Time

 “LinkedIn is like going into the lobby of your business contact.
 Twitter is more like going for a walk or taking them to lunch or a ballgame.
 Facebook is like having dinner in their home.
 All are great ways to connect.
 You need at least two of them to be effective.
 If I was restricted to one I’d choose Twitter.
 It’s the most relevantly natural way to authentically connect in a human personal way.”
 [Forbes]